infinitered/cr-2024-intermediate-workshop-lessons/companions/05/05i-ios-podcast-widget.md

 func getTimeline(in context: Context, completion: @escaping (Timeline<Entry>) -> ()) {
   // Notice the App Group is used here let userDefaults = UserDefaults(suiteName: "group.cr2024im.data")
-  // And the key for the data that we use in the Zustand store. let episodesJsonString = userDefaults?.string(forKey: "episodes") ?? "[]"
+  // And the key for the data that we use in the MST store. let episodesJsonString = userDefaults?.string(forKey: "episodes") ?? "[]"

   let decoded: [EpisodeFromStore] = try!
 JSONDecoder().decode([EpisodeFromStore].self, from: Data(episodesJsonString.utf8))